 - The D3 Group for Development Dental Defects

 Outside the Office

-I was born in Urumqi, China, and moved to Auckland, New Zealand in high school.
-I have been living in Carlton, Melbourne for the last three years and now live in East Hawthorn.
+I was born in Urumqi, China, and moved to Auckland in high school.
+I lived in Carlton, Melbourne for several years and now live in East Hawthorn.
 My lovely wife Florence has helped me immensely throughout my specialist training.
 We met in New Zealand and she moved over to Melbourne with me when I started my orthodontic training.

 When I’m not at work, I enjoy playing basketball with friends or going to the gym for a quick swim.
-I am also planning to start playing tennis this year.
+I am also planning to start playing tennis.

-I plan to join the Give a Smile program, where pro bono orthodontic treatment is provided for children in need.
+I plan to join the Give a Smile program, in which pro bono orthodontic treatment is provided for children in need.
 In the past, I volunteered to provide free dental care and dental education to the people living in the Cook Islands, where the access to dentistry is very limited.

 I feel very fortunate to be in a position where I can give back to those in need.